Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Are the sampled PDFs image-only?
 Always Five articles were checked for this question, with dates from 1863, 1927, 1962, 2008 and 2020.
-None of the 5 were searchable but were extractable in a limited manner (was able to 'copy' or 'copy image').
+None of the 5 were searchable but were extractable in a limited manner (was able to 'copy' or 'copy image'). no images

 Are the sampled PDFs locked (secured)?
-Never None of the five articles checked were searchable.
+Never None of the five articles checked were searchable. no images

 Are the sampled PDFs fully searchable?
-Never None of the five articles checked were searchable.
+Never None of the five articles checked were searchable. no images

 Tagged PDFs